-To utilize these augmented entity-to-text data, we need to mark the texts with the augmented entity lists.
-Since the entity-to-text procedure can be naturally viewed as an inverse text-to-entity NER task, we can label the augmented texts according to the input entities of {\modelname}.
-As illustrated in Figure \ref{fig:overview}, we first judge whether the entities match the tokens in the texts and remove these noisy texts of mismatched entities.
-For example, \textit{EU} is generated to \textit{United Nations} and we delete this generated text automatically.

-Then as illustrated in Figure \ref{fig:illustration}, we provide the details of the text marking process as follows:
+To utilize these augmented Entity-to-Text data, we need to mark the texts with the augmented entity lists.
+As illustrated in Figure \ref{fig:overview}, we first automatically judge whether the entities match the tokens in the texts and remove these noisy texts of mismatched entities.
+For example, \textit{EU} is generated as \textit{United Nations} and this generated text is automatically deleted.
+Then as illustrated in Figure \ref{fig:illustration}, we provide the details of the text marking process:

-1) If the entity is \textbf{flat}, we obtain the start and end position indexes through the exact match between entity and text.
+(1) If the entity is \textbf{flat}, we obtain the start and end position indexes through the exact match between entity and text.

-2) If the entity is \textbf{nested}, we first store all the overlapping mentions belonging to the same nested entity and match these mentions with text to obtain start and end position indexes.
+(2) If the entity is \textbf{nested}, we first store all the overlapping entity mentions belonging to the same nested entity and match these mentions with text to obtain start and end position indexes.

-3) If the entity is \textbf{discontinuous}, we match the mentions which belong to the same discontinuous entity with text to obtain start and end position indexes.
+(3) If the entity is \textbf{discontinuous}, we match the entity mentions which belong to the same discontinuous entity with text to obtain start and end position indexes.

 Note that the process of text marking is done automatically based on the above three situations.
-After we obtain these entity-to-text data, we naturally formulate the texts as input to NER subtasks.
+After we obtain these augmented data with marked flat, nested, and discontinuous entities, we naturally formulate the texts as input to NER tasks.